lucassabreu/clockify-cli/README.md

-  clone       Copy a time entry and starts it (use "last" to copy the last one) config      Manages configuration file parameters edit        Edit a time entry, use id "current" to apply to time entry in progress help        Help about any command in          Create a new time entry and starts it log         List the entries from a specific day me          Show the user info out         Stops the last time entry project     Allow project aliasing and integration of a project with GitHub:Issues or Trello report      report for date ranges and with more data (format date as 2016-01-02) tags        List tags of workspace workspaces  List user's workspaces
+  clone       Copy a time entry and starts it (use "last" to copy the last one) config      Manages configuration file parameters edit        Edit a time entry, use id "current" to apply to time entry in progress gendocs     Generate Markdown documentation for the clockify-cli. help        Help about any command in          Create a new time entry and starts it log         List the entries from a specific day me          Show the user info out         Stops the last time entry project     List projects from a workspace report      List all time entries in the date ranges and with more data (format date as 2016-01-02) tags        List tags of workspace workspaces  List user's workspaces

 Flags:
-      --config string         config file (default is $HOME/.clockify-cli.yaml) --debug                 show debug log (defaults to env $CLOCKIFY_DEBUG) --github-token string   GitHub's token (defaults to env $CLOCKIFY_GITHUB_TOKEN) -h, --help                  help for clockify-cli -i, --interactive           show interactive log (defaults to env $CLOCKIFY_INTERACTIVE) -t, --token string          clockify's token (defaults to env $CLOCKIFY_TOKEN) Can be generated here: https://clockify.me/user/settings#generateApiKeyBtn
+      --config string      config file (default is $HOME/.clockify-cli.yaml) --debug              show debug log (defaults to env $CLOCKIFY_DEBUG) -h, --help               help for clockify-cli
+  -i, --interactive        show interactive log (defaults to env $CLOCKIFY_INTERACTIVE) -t, --token string       clockify's token (defaults to env $CLOCKIFY_TOKEN)
-      --trello-token string   Trello's token (defaults to env $CLOCKIFY_TRELLO_TOKEN) -u, --user-id string        user id from the token (defaults to env $CLOCKIFY_USER_ID) -w, --workspace string      workspace to be used (defaults to env $CLOCKIFY_WORKSPACE)
+                           	Can be generated here: https://clockify.me/user/settings#generateApiKeyBtn -u, --user-id string     user id from the token (defaults to env $CLOCKIFY_USER_ID) -w, --workspace string   workspace to be used (defaults to env $CLOCKIFY_WORKSPACE)

 Use "clockify-cli [command] --help" for more information about a command.
 ```

+See more information about the sub-commands at: https://clockify-cli.netlify.app/en/commands/clockify-cli/